 Almost all Wi-Fi routers with a USB port can work as a mini NAS server, at least for simple file sharing.
 However, it’s the actual performance that counts.

-Below is the chart of NAS performance of popular home Wi-Fi routers listed in alphabetical order.
+Below is the chart of NAS performance of popular home Wi-Fi routers I've rested, listed in alphabetical order.

-As for storage devices, I’ve always used SSD-based portable drives that are faster than the router’s USB 3.0 (a.k.a USB 3.2 Gen 1) port (5Gbps).
+As for storage devices, I've always used portable SSDs, which are much faster than the router's USB ports -- most use USB 3.2 Gen 1 (a.k.a USB 3.0) with a 5Gbps max ceiling speed.

-Note that the scores on the chart are in megabytes per second (MB/s), not megabit per second (Mbps).
+Note that the scores on the chart are in megabytes per second (MB/s), not megabits per second (Mbps).
 The latter is generally used for network connection speed.
-One megabyte equals eight megabits.
+Open the drawer below if you're new to digital data and connection speeds.

 Best Wi-Fi router NAS solutions: The list